Cultural expeditions through it offer you essential information about city’s history and fascinating stories from the last 500 years.

 Why ?
 Because of its affection for everything French, from architecture to food to fashion.

-It was the main promenade place for them.
+Around 1920s this was the main promenade place for rich locals.

-In the early 1940s, Marshal Antonescu was the first to succeed imposing one way sense on Victory Avenue.
+In the early 1940s, Marshal Antonescu succeeded for the first time to impose one way sense on Victory Avenue.

 In the evening people went towards Kiseleff Road and in the morning towards Dambovita River.